 Topology correlation, by default, displays each correlated aggregate by its workstation name, if available.
-This is the same name that the MultiSystem Manager Tivoli Management Region feature uses to name workstations.
 If a workstation name is not available, the next available name type on the Display Name Priority list is selected.
 However, you can select a different name type to display for all correlated aggregates by customizing the RODM Loader file FLCSDM8.
 Refer to the IBM Tivoli NetView for z/OS Resource Object Data Manager and GMFHS Programmer's Guide for the available customization options.
 Refer to the customization instructions in the FLCSDM8 file for customization instructions.
-Table 48 shows the default display name priority.
+Table 34 shows the default display name priority.